+ELA test results include the Smarter Balanced Summative Assessment and the CAA.
+The "Percent Met or Exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard on the CAAs divided by the total number of students who participated in both assessments.
 Double dashes (--) appear in the table when the number of students is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
-The number of students tested includes students that did not receive a score; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
-The achievement level percentages are calculated using students with scores.
+The number of students tested includes all students who participated in the test whether they received a score or not; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
+The achievement level percentages are calculated using only students who received scores.

-School Year 2014-15 CAASPP Assessment Results - Mathematics Disaggregated by Student Groups, Grades Three through Eight and Eleven

-Number o f Students Percent of Students

-Student Group Grade Enrolled Tested Tested Standard Not Met Standard Nearly Met Standard Met Standard Exceeded
+School Year 2015-16 CAASPP Assessment Results - Mathematics Disaggregated by Student Groups, Grades Three through Eight and Eleven Number o f Students Percent of Students Student Group Grade Enrolled Tested Tested Standard Met or Exceeded

-All Students 7 2 1 50.0

-8 5 0 0.0

-11 2 1 50.0

-Male 7 2 1 50.0

-8 5 0 0.0

-11 2 1 50.0

-Female 7 2 0 0.0

-American Indian or Alaska Native 7 2 0 0.0